Freshwater Escapes From Bangor, Orono & the Maine Highlands (2026)

 Map of the picks

 Bangor and Orono sit on the Penobscot corridor where city-adjacent falls, Pushaw landings, and UMaine-area errands can share one summer afternoon.
-Newport, Corinna, and East Newport extend the frame into the Sebasticook chain, Belfast adds a Waldo river falls stop, and Island Falls adds northern lake and waterfall pins when I-95 north is already part of the trip.
+Newport, Corinna, and East Newport extend the map into the Sebasticook chain.
+Belfast adds a Waldo County river-falls stop, while Island Falls and Howe Brook become northern add-ons when I-95 is already part of the trip.

 Each numbered link opens a Maine guide with its own access notes.
-Blackflies, logging trucks, and thunderstorm mud are normal Highlands variables—read Howe Brook and Upper Mattawamkeag as serious drive pages, not city-park substitutes.
+Blackflies, logging trucks, long fuel gaps, and thunderstorm mud are normal Highlands variables.
+Read Howe Brook and Upper Mattawamkeag as serious drive pages, not city-park substitutes.

 - Bangor Falls — Bangor, ME